 Online Pets Registration Payments

 - In person at one of Council's Customer Service Centres

 - By mail to Frankston City Council, PO Box 490, Frankston 3199

 - First Time Registration need to register and pay at a Customer Service Centre

 The prescribed fee must be paid prior to 10 April each year.
-Registration tags are replaced every 3 years.
+Registration tags are for life.

 Fee Structure - Renewals

 - Sterilised dog/cat $50*

 - Declared dogs (dangerous/menacing and restricted only) $300